twilio-labs/function-templates/funlet-voicemail/README.md

 1. Event: `From` or `Caller` property provided by the Twilio Voice event

+### Recording URL (Stage 2 and Stage 3)

+Stage 2: When a recording has completed.
+Stage 3: When an optional transcription has completed.
+Text string, URL of the voicemail recording.

+1. Event
+  o POST: `RecordingUrl` property provided by `<Record>`

+### Transcription Status (Stage 3)

+Stage 3: When an optional transcription has completed.
+Text string, status of the speech-to-text transcription of the recording.

+1. Event
+  o POST: `TranscriptionStatus` property provided by `<Record>`

+### Transcription Text (Stage 3)

+Text string, speech-to-text transcription of the recording.

+1. Event
+  o POST: `TranscriptionText` property provided by `<Record>`

 ## Output

 This Twilio Function returns TwiML instructions for Twilio Voice.